 The PQ process applies to all grantees, ASC and NSF employees, contractors, military personnel, and guests of NSF.
 The U.S. will accept the PQ determinations of some other National Antarctic Programs.
-If you are not a U.S. citizen or permanent resident, you should contact NSF to determine the process you will need to follow.
+If you are not a U.S. citizen or permanent resident, you should contact your hiring m,anager or NSF Program Officer to determine the process you will need to follow.
 If you are PQ'd under the USAP, your PQ is also valid for deployment with the U.S. Arctic program.